-The National Institute of Whole Health (NIWH) is a content provider of evidence based, Whole Health Education® curriculums, a research organization in the field of Whole Health Education® and Behavioral Engagement with Pure Presence™ and an educational organization which conducts professional development and accredited continuing education programs in Whole Health Education® for credentialed health professionals.
+The National Institute of Whole Health (NIWH) is a content provider of evidence-based, Whole Health Education® curriculums, a research organization in the field of Whole Health Education® and Behavioral Engagement with Pure Presence™ and an educational organization which conducts professional development and accredited continuing education programs in Whole Health Education® for credentialed health professionals.
 Since its inception in January 1977, the NIWH has held a compelling vision for American healthcare to include demystified health information to promote self-care and disease prevention.

-Dr. Blake Andersen, CEO and founder of the HealthSciences Institute states, “We share with the National Institute of Whole Health, a vision for rigorous standards of training and practice for health care practitioners who work in a healthcare environment where chronic, not acute, conditions, are the main threats to health and independence.
+Dr. Blake Andersen, CEO, and founder of the HealthSciences Institute states, “We share with the National Institute of Whole Health, a vision for rigorous standards of training and practice for health care practitioners who work in a healthcare environment where chronic, not acute, conditions, are the main threats to health and independence.
 These standards are patient-centered and transcend professional disciplines and care settings.
-They should be based on proficiency, evidence and outcomes.
+They should be based on proficiency, evidence, and outcomes.
 They should also carry the endorsement of the healthcare industry.”

 The NIWH Whole Health professional programs were created to serve those who serve others in healthcare – specifically medical, health education and allied health providers.
 NIWH is the pioneer of Whole Health Education®, named by a Harvard Affiliate Hospital, as a Best Practice in Relationship Centered Care model and nominated by Union Hospital for the Fetzer Institute’s national Best Practice in Relationship Centered Care award.

 With over 35 years of research and development behind the model, clinical research still continues.
-In 2016, Michigan State University, College of Human Medicine will launch a collaborative research agreement with NIWH on its’ Whole Health Education Behavioral Engagement with Pure Presence model, and the model’s potential to transform the staggering problems healthcare faces due to poor communication between patients and providers.
+In 2016, Michigan State University, College of Human Medicine launched a collaborative research agreement with NIWH on its’ Whole Health Education Behavioral Engagement with Pure Presence model, and the model’s potential to transform the staggering problems healthcare faces due to poor communication between patients and providers.

 Whole Health Education with Behavioral Engagement places the patient at the center of their health care and empowers them, with a demystified understanding of health and disease, to take control over their health and longevity.
 Whole Health Education® with Behavioral Engagement™, is the first patient health education and health behavior change model developed, tested and utilized in clinical settings.
 The model encourages and supports both self-directed and shared decision making between patients, their physicians and caregivers to create the best possible health outcomes.

 The tireless work of NIWH has been recognized as important and visionary.
 This work includes the developed of a Whole Person Care™ model of training for nurses and medical providers, as well as the Behavioral Engagement™ communication skill set.
 In 2005, the NIWH model became the mandate for “the practice of medicine in all settings”.

 placing patients at the center of their health care decision making

-- treating the patient as a whole person
+treating the patient as a whole person

 evidenced-based health education for prevention and disease management

 Learners attracted to the NIWH Whole Health training understand that personalized, demystified health information and being cared for as a whole person are what today’s consumers are currently seeking from health providers.
 By re-educating health professionals with “the whole picture of health”, NIWH has endeavored to not only bring transformation to how consumers are educated, but also to how medical and health professionals are educated.
 NIWH offers three (3) professional Whole Health Education programs: